Owners Equity

 Example:

-Consider an example where Mr Smith owns an entity called ABC Corporations.
+Consider an example where Mr Smith owns an entity called ABC Corporation.
 At the end of the financial year, the entity’s balance sheet reveals various assets and liabilities.
 To calculate the owner’s equity of the entity, follow these steps:

-• Identify Assets: Start by listing all the assets owned by the entity.
+Identify Assets: Start by listing all the assets owned by the entity.
 These can include items like land, buildings, equipment, inventory, debtors (money owed to the entity by others) and cash.

 In this example: